-For example, the Graduate Research Symposium might be of interest.
-Held each year in the fall, the GRS showcases current research initiatives and provides opportunities to soft-interview graduate students as prospective future employees.
+For example, each fall the Graduate Research Symposium showcases current research initiatives and provides opportunities to soft-interview graduate students as prospective future employees.
 Businesses learn more about processes that could potentially affect their productivity and bottom line, and graduate students benefit from interacting with professionals in industry.

 A relationship with CBE can provide your company with opportunities to:

 Enhance or start business ventures

 - Sponsor a student to perform R&D to improve your business's operations and processes.
 Sim Tech LLC, arranged for a graduate student to perform research to implement within its operation.
 Such a partnership not only helps the student fund her education, but it potentially helps the company while adding value to the oil industry at large.

 - Support research to get an early look at cutting-edge discoveries and technology that could be developed for licensing or use within your own company.
 Professor Jessica Winter has given presentations to Congress revealing the ways that investing in basic research can lead to breakthroughs that can be the basis of start-ups which create jobs and provide significant income once established.

 - Creating an endowed professorship is an outstanding means of supporting faculty research.
 Alumnus William G. Lowrie was so pleased with the results of the H.C.
 Slip Slider Professorship he created, he established a second one named the Umit S. Ozkan Professorship.